A Rough Path Perspective on Renormalization: Link with renormalization in regularity structures

 where $ \mathcal{M}^{(13)(2)(4)} $ is given as $ \mathcal{M}^{(13)(2)(4)} \left( \tau_1 \otimes \tau_2 \otimes \tau_3 \otimes \tau_4 \right) = \left( \tau_1 \bullet \tau_3 \right) \otimes \tau_2 \otimes \tau_4 $.
 This identity is both true on $ \TT $ through the comodule structures and on $ \TT_+ $ when the coproduct $ \Deltam $ is viewed as an action on $ \TT_+ $.
-We have already crossed something similar in Lemma \ref{lem:adjointComm} but in that case the maps involved were not really coproducts.
+We have already came across something similar in Lemma \ref{lem:adjointComm}, but in that case the maps involved were not really coproducts.
 In our simple framework, this property is not satisfied if we just consider the reduced structure.
-One can circumvent this by changing the coproduct to~\eqref{e:recDeltaNew} as mention above.
-This approach is possible in our context because we know {\it a priori} that each edge type $ \II $ in the elements of $ \WW$ with negative degree has the same ``Taylor expansion'' of length $ 1 $ in \eqref{e:recDelta} ($ \ell = 0 $).
-In general, we would use the extended decorations to maintain this property, however, in our setting, we can just fix the length in the coproduct and not use the extended decorations.
-We follow this approach in the sequel when we restrict ourselves to the rough path setting by choosing the Connes-Kreimer coproduct for $ \Deltap $.
-We can also get rid of the colour when we have no derivatives on the edges at the root: if we want to extract from $ \II(\tau_1 \Xi_i) \II(\tau_2 \Xi_j) $ all the negative subtrees, we observe that it is not possible to extract one at the root, and thus are only left with negative subtrees in $\tau_1 \Xi_i $ and $ \tau_2 \Xi_j $, which ensures that
+One can circumvent this issue without introducing extended decorations by changing the coproduct $\Deltap$ to the form~\eqref{e:recDeltaNew} given below.
+This approach is possible in our context (specifically, minimal degree $\alpha-1 > -1$ and $1$-regularizing kernel) because we know {\it a priori} that each edge type $ \II $ in the elements of $ \WW$ with negative degree has the same ``Taylor expansion'' of length $ 1 $ in \eqref{e:recDelta} ($ \ell = 0 $).
+In general, we would use the extended decorations to maintain this property, however, in the specific setting of the Heaviside kernel, {\it to which we will specialize from this moment on to the rest of the paper,} we can just fix the length in the coproduct and not use the extended decorations.
+That is, we can get away by replacing~\eqref{e:recDelta} with the same formula, but only keeping $\ell = 0$ in the sum.
+Specifically, with $\JJ \equiv \JJ_0$ this amounts to make the (recursive) definition of $\Deltap$ with (\ref{e:recDelta}) replaced by \begin{equ} \Deltap \II(\tau) = (\II \otimes \id)\Deltap \tau + 1 \otimes \JJ(\tau). \end{equ} We can also get rid of colours when we have no derivatives on the edges at the root: if we want to extract from $ \II(\tau_1 \Xi_i) \II(\tau_2 \Xi_j) $ all the negative subtrees, we observe that it is not possible to extract one at the root, and thus are only left with negative subtrees in $\tau_1 \Xi_i $ and $ \tau_2 \Xi_j $, which ensures that

 In the setting of~\cite{BHZ16}, this multiplicativity property is encoded by a colour at the root which avoids the extraction of a tree containing the root. \end{remark}